suvam0451/sleeping-forest-ue4/README.md

 [![Website](https://api.netlify.com/api/v1/badges/e3c2b5de-423f-417f-b57b-73d48f9e9c3f/deploy-status)](https://suvam0451.netlify.com/docs/trailblazer/getting-started)

-**Sleeping Forest** is a VSCode extension for _Unreal Engine 4_ that provides powerful **code-completion and command-line features** for programmers and **asset management/optimization tools** for designers.
+**Sleeping Forest** is a VSCode extension for _Unreal Engine 4_ that provides powerful **code-completion** and **command-line features** for programmers and **asset management**, **optimization tools** for designers.

-This extension is primarily for. **Multiplayer is not supported yet.**
+The primary goal is to help in creating data-driven gameplay, optimized level design, shader authoring and faster development iteration through DevOps tools and smart code-completion. **Note that multiplayer is not supported as of yet.**

-Note that this teh plug-in is **currently in beta** and undergoing improvements.
-If you want to tag along and suggest features, join [my discord](https://discord.gg/8Qd8a66) to help build the best gamedev plug-in for vscode !!!
+Note that this the plug-in is **currently in beta** and undergoing improvements.
+If you want to tag along and suggest features, join [my discord](https://discord.gg/8Qd8a66) to help build the best gamedev extension for vscode !!!

 As of now, only Windows support is available for micro-services.

 ## Installation